-The purpose of reviewing the governor-elect's style and legal requirements is to establish processes that will maximize the use of the new governor's time.
+The purpose of reviewing the governorelect's style and legal requirements is to establish processes that will maximize the Experienced governors stress that the governor's time is the single most precious resource.

+use of the new governor's time.
 Experienced governors stress that the governor's time is the single most precious resource.
 How the governor spends his or her time defines the governor's public image more than any other trait.
 Who does the governor meet with?
 Which events does the governor attend?
 How does the governor spend his or her down time?